FreeOurKnowledge/website/ROADMAP.md

 ### What do we need to do?
 #### Milestone: Develop, review, and post new series of campaigns to website
--[ ] Develop Discussion repository to host campaign-creation process as Github Issues
+- [ ] Develop Github Issue template for users to propose campaigns
-- Advertise campaign-creation process (in Github Issues) to open science networks (see marketing/Communication_Strategy.md) -[x]Centre for Open Science ambassadors
+- Advertise campaign-creation process to open science ambassadors/networks
+   - [x] Centre for Open Science ambassadors
+   - (copy in relevant channels from marketing/Communication_Strategy.md)
--[ ] Develop metrics for reviewing campaign proposals -[ ] Coordinate peer-review
+- [ ] Develop metrics for reviewing campaign proposals
+- [ ] Coordinate peer-review
--[ ] Post campaigns to website consecutively, starting with highest-rated campaign
+- [ ] Post highest-rated campaign to website
+- [ ] Post next-highest-rated campaigns, consecutively

-#### Milestone: Bring a campaign to fruition and roll-out activation phase
+#### Milestone: Bring campaign/s to fruition and roll-out activation phase
 * Advertise campaigns widely (see marketing/Communication_Strategy.md)
     * 'Pledge drive'?
 * Monitor website traffic (if [developed](https://github.com/FreeOurKnowledge/platform/issues/11)) and use to inform marketing strategy